 This archived news story is available only for your personal, non-commercial use.
 Information in the story may be outdated or superseded by additional information.
 Reading or replaying the story in its archived form does not constitute a republication of the story.

-But prosecutors contend Keebler wanted to use explosives and was also willing to shoot people if anyone came after the group when he detonated the device.
-He had an AR-15-style gun, a handgun and "lots of ammo," Daniels said.
+Prosecutors earlier said Keebler wanted to use explosives and was also willing to shoot people if anyone came after the group when he detonated the device.
+He had an AR-15-style gun, a handgun and a lot of ammo, they say.